huiwenzhang/ICRA2020-paper-list/README.md

 ## Awards I: Service Robots; Medical Robotics
 - Online Trajectory Planning through Combined Trajectory Optimization and Function Approximation: Application to the Exoskeleton Atalante
-- Human-Centric Active Perception for Autonomous Observation
 - Active Reward Learning for Co-Robotic Vision Based Exploration in Bandwidth Limited Environments
-- Fault Tolerant Control in Shape-Changing Internal Robots
-- Swing-Assist for Enhancing Stair Ambulation in a Primarily-Passive Knee Prosthesis
 - A Multilayer-Multimodal Fusion Architecture for Pattern Recognition of Natural Manipulations in Percutaneous Coronary Interventions

 ## Awards II: Robot Mechanisms and Design; Automation
-- Design of a Roller-Based Dexterous Hand for Object Grasping and Within-Hand Manipulation
-- Swing-Assist for Enhancing Stair Ambulation in a Primarily-Passive Knee Prosthesis
-- Asynchronous and Decoupled Control of the Position and the Stiffness of a Spatial RCM Tensegrity Mechanism for Needle Manipulation
 - Form2Fit: Learning Shape Priors for Generalizable Assembly from Disassembly
 - Deep Visual Heuristics: Learning Feasibility of Mixed-Integer Programs for Manipulation Planning
 - Securing Industrial Operators with Collaborative Robots: Simulation and Experimental Validation for a Carpentry Task

 ## Awards III: Human-Robot Interaction (HRI); Multi-Robot Systems
-- Preference-Based Learning for Exoskeleton Gait Optimization
-- Perception-Action Coupling in Usage of Telepresence Cameras
-- Human Interface for Teleoperated Object Manipulation with a Soft Growing Robot
-- Efficient Large-Scale Multi-Drone Delivery Using Transit Networks
 - Efficient Multi-Agent Trajectory Planning with Feasibility Guarantee Using Relative Bernstein Polynomial
 - Scalable Target-Tracking for Autonomous Vehicle Fleets

 ## Awards IV: Unmanned Aerial Vehicles; Robot Vision
-- Design and Autonomous Stabilization of a Ballistically Launched Multirotor
-- A Morphable Aerial-Aquatic Quadrotor with Coupled Symmetric Thrust Vectoring
-- Nonlinear Vector-Projection Control for Agile Fixed-Wing Unmanned Aerial Vehicles
 - OmniSLAM: Omnidirectional Localization and Dense Mapping for Wide-Baseline Multi-Camera Systems
 - Metrically-Scaled Monocular SLAM Using Learned Scale Factors
-- Graduated Non-Convexity for Robust Spatial Perception: From Non-Minimal Solvers to Global Outlier Rejection

 ## Awards V: Robot Manipulation; Cognitive Robotics
 - 6-DOF Grasping for Target-Driven Object Manipulation in Clutter
 - Tactile Dexterity: Manipulation Primitives with Tactile Feedback
-- Design of a Roller-Based Dexterous Hand for Object Grasping and Within-Hand Manipulation
 - Semantic Linking Maps for Active Visual Object Search
 - Adversarial Skill Networks: Unsupervised Robot Skill Learning from Video
 - Transient Behavior and Predictability in Manipulating Complex Objects